 Unlike coffee machines, an espresso machine is specialized for making shots of espresso.
 At the base level, an espresso machine will use high pressure and hot water to press your coffee beans and produce a delicious extraction full of flavor notes and aroma.

-More complex machines (automatic, fully automatic, super automatic) can do even more like grind, tamp, pre-infuse, brew, and froth milk for you all with the press of a button!
+More complex machines (automatic, fully automatic, super automatic, coffee and espresso combos) can do even more like grind, tamp, pre-infuse, brew, and froth milk for you all with the press of a button!

 What Makes Espresso Different?